MadRajib/Notes/git_notes/readme.md

 Conclusion
 * git pull with merge (pull.rebase=false) creates a merge commit when branches diverge.
 * git pull --rebase rebases your commits on top of the remote changes, making the history linear.

+__12.__ Recalling that the main branch is just a label for a specific commit, how does the main branch know to “follow” our HEAD from commit to commit?

+It does it like this: the branch that HEAD points to follows the current commit.
+That is, when you make a commit, the branch HEAD points to moves along to that next commit.

+Contrast that to detached head state.
+If we were there, a new commit would get us to a new state, leaving main alone.